cwhelchel/hunterlog/README.md

 </div>
 <hr/>

-This application allows you to browse the current POTA and SOTA spots, QSY your rig via CAT control, and log them to your master logger.
+This application allows you to browse the current POTA, SOTA, and other OTA program's spots, QSY your rig via CAT control, and log them to your master logger.
 It will also keep track of the references you have worked in an internal database.
 This allows you to know at a glance if a spot is for a reference you need to work.

 ![Demo of the goods](docs/img/demo.gif)